Quick Links

 Key Stage 4 Overview

 We follow the AQA Art & Design specifications for both ‘Fine Art’ & ‘Photography’.
-Component 1 is portfolio of work produced over year 10 and 11 which consists of 60% coursework (96 marks) covering all four AQA assessment objectives.
+Component 1 is portfolio of work produced over Year 10 and 11 which consists of 60% coursework (96 marks) covering all four AQA assessment objectives.
 Coursework delivered will demonstrate a clear journey from starting point to end outcome in the project, producing a meaningful and purposeful final piece.
-Component 2 is an externally set assignment paper from AQA relating to either the Fine Art or Photography qualification.
+Component 2 is an externally set assignment (ESA) paper from AQA relating to either the Fine Art or Photography qualification.
 Students will need to cover all four assessment objectives, accounting for 40% of the GCSE (96 marks).
 There will be a preparatory period followed by 10 hours of supervised examination time.

 Fine Art provides opportunities for students to explore their ideas, convey an experience or respond to a theme.
 Students must develop and apply the knowledge, understanding and skills specified in the specification and within the context of Fine Art practice.
 Students will be assessed based on the four assessment objectives focusing on their drawing, painting, and mixed media as areas of study.